Yazhuo-Liu/install-abaqus-on-ubuntu/README.md

 # Install-ABAQUS-on-Ubuntu
-This is a tutorial of installing abaqus2023 on ubuntu 20.04/22.04 and link with ifort for user subroutine.
+This is a tutorial of installing ABAQUS2023 and ifort2021 on ubuntu 22.04 and link them for user subroutine.
+This guide should also work for Abaqus 2021 (changing accordingly file names and paths) and Ubuntu 18.04 till 22.04, although I haven't tested it.

 Note:
 1. The version difference between ifort and abaqus should not be too large, otherwise there will be compatibility problems